 The dough hook is made for heavy-duty breadmaking.
 It is specially designed in its spiral hook-like shape so as to better and more efficiently knead the dough, giving it and withholding elasticity.
 The motion created by the dough hook mimics the way dough is kneaded by hand, hence the great result.

 Because of its particular shape, there isn’t a lot of contact between content and the attachment when using a dough hook, and so the dough hook is not ideal for mixing batter and cookie dough.

 The flex edge attachment does not come with the mixer.
 It is one that you’ll have to purchase separately, but it works wonders.

 The flex edge attachment is shaped exactly like a paddle attachment.
 The name “flex edge” comes from the fact that it has a flexible silicone edge that makes direct contact with the sides of the bowl, which eliminates your need to keep scraping the sides.

-Not only can the flex edge ensure everything is well incorporated and combined, it’ll also make cleaning up easier because there won’t be dry bits stuck on the bowl.
+Not only can the flex edge ensure everything is well incorporated and combined, but it’ll also make cleaning up easier because there won’t be dry bits stuck on the bowl.

 When making cookies, it’s essential that you aerate the butter and sugar mixture.
 While it’s possible to do so with a wire whip, it may incorporate too much air and the wires may also shift because of how thick cookie dough is.

 The flat beater and the flex edge attachment are two attachments ideal for cookie making.
 They both do a perfect job in cutting through and creaming butter and sugar, and they are sturdy enough to withhold the denseness of cookie dough.